 - Argon plasma coagulation uses electricity conductive argon plasma as a medium to deliver a high frequency current to coagulate tissue.
 The noncontact feature permits rapid coagulation with minimal manipulation and trauma to the target tissue.

-- In electric lamp industry argon is used as the standard filling for incandescent filament lamps and neon discharge tubes being familiar in advertising signs.
+- In the electric lamp industry, argon is used as the standard filling for incandescent filament lamps and neon discharge tubes being familiar in advertising signs.

 Frequently Asked Questions

 Argon gas is widely used for filling up incandescent and fluorescent light bulbs in order to prevent oxygen from corroding the filament of the bulb (which usually gets heated to very high temperatures).
 Argon is also used to form inert atmospheres that require shielding from other atmospheric gases for arc welding, rising semiconductor crystals, and other processes.